tjohann/my_common_docs/for_my_blog/distcc.md

 	export DISTCC_SAVE_TEMPS=1

-Do not use -march=native or -mtune=native in the CFLAGS or CXXFLAGS, because this coudl cause different optimisation on the different nodes (here on my build cluster it's not a problem). <- TODO: check that
+Do not use -march=native or -mtune=native in the CFLAGS or CXXFLAGS, because this could cause different optimisation on the different nodes (here on my build cluster it's not a problem).

 monitor the build process